 Upgrade Enterprise Linux 9 to 10#

 This document will help you upgrade your EL 9 system to EL 10.
 More specifically: the instructions will show you how to upgrade AlmaLinux 9 to 10.
-This instructions MAY also work on Red Hat Enterprise Linux 9 and RockyLinux 9, but haven’t been tested.
-If you do, and it works, or it requires some changes to this document, please let us know!
+This instructions MAY also work on Red Hat Enterprise Linux 9 and RockyLinux 9, but haven’t been tested, and most likely will deviate slightly from the instructions below.
+If you perform such an upgrade, please let us know!

 Preparation#